pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Filter by group tag](/images/tag01.png)

 - You can now add custom tags to your server instance in the tags.yaml file.
-TCstom tags provide you with many ways to create custom views of your systems in the Inventory tab.
+Custom tags provide you with many ways to create custom filtered views of your systems in the Inventory tab.
 - Navigate to /etc/insights and edit the tags.yaml file.
 You can create any number of tags that can be used to filter your systems in Insights.
-- Here's an example of an update tags.yamlfile.
+- Here's an example of a tags.yaml file.

 ```
 # tags